urbantreelion/ece350-lab-manual/_lab1/tutorial1.md

 layout: labitem
 title: Tutorial 1
 permalink: /lab1/tutorial1
+firstHeading: Tutorial 1 - Using GNU Radio Companion
 ---

-# Tutorial 1 - Using GNU Radio Companion

-> ## Objectives
+## Objectives

->
-> GNU Radio Companion (GRC) is a graphical user interface that allows you to build GNU Radio flowgraphs.
+GNU Radio Companion (GRC) is a graphical user interface that allows you to build GNU Radio flowgraphs.
 It is an excellent way to learn the basics of GNU Radio.
 This is the first in a series of tutorials that will introduce you to the use of GRC.

 In this tutorial you will learn how to:

->
->- launch the GNU Radio Companion (GRC) software.
+- launch the GNU Radio Companion (GRC) software.
->- create and execute a GRC flowgraph.
+- create and execute a GRC flowgraph.
->- use basic blocks such as signal sources and graphical sinks.
+- use basic blocks such as signal sources and graphical sinks.
->- use the computer's audio hardware with GRC.
+- use the computer's audio hardware with GRC.

 ## Launching GNU Radio Companion